Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Preliminaries

 \subsection{Cone-metrics}

 Let $S$ be a closed oriented surface and $V \subset S$ be a finite set of points.

 \begin{dfn} A \emph{triangulation} $\mathcal T$ of $(S, V)$ is a collection of simple disjoint paths with endpoints in $V$ that cut $S$ into triangles.
 Here a triangle is a 2-disk with three marked points at the boundary (possibly coinciding as points of $V$).
-Two triangulations with the same vertex set $V$ are \emph{equivalent} if they are isotopic on $S$. \end{dfn}
+Two triangulations with the same vertex set $V$ are \emph{equivalent} if they are isotopic by an isotopy fixing $V$. \end{dfn}

 We denote by $E(\mathcal T)$ the set of edges of $\mathcal T$.